darwintantuco/notes/src/content/absinthe/dataloader.md

 date: '2021-03-14'
 ---

-#### Dataloader

-elixir library

-tool that can help your application fetch data in an

-optimal way by implementing batching and caching
+- tool that can help your application fetch data in an optimal way by implementing batching and caching

 ```elixir
 source = Dataloader.Ecto.new(MyApp.Repo)